rodgzilla/teaching/deep_nlp/deep_nlp.md

 `Dataset` interface.
 It will later provide us a very simple way to generate random batches of samples.

-We then instanciate our neural network with `model = SimpleLinearNetwork()`.
+We then instantiate our neural network with `model = SimpleLinearNetwork()`.
 It is at this point that the weights of all the neurons will be initialized according to the algorithm specified in the [documentation](https://pytorch.org/docs/stable/nn.html#linear).